Community Advocacy To Make Real Community Change

 Build a Coalition

 Find other folks who feel the way you do and want the change you want.
-To build the coalition, you may have to explain to folks why this change will be good for them.
+To build the coalition, you may have to explain to people why this change will be good for them.
+You may find allies in otherwise surprising partners!

 Use Social Pressure

 Explain to folks how others have done similar things in the past to effect change, or how great things happened elsewhere when they employed a similar strategy.
+The geographically closer a success story is to your hometown, the more memorable that example will be.
 You could even encourage your supporters to involve their friends and family.

 Hold People Accountable